syntruth/Dice-Bag/readme.md

 **r#** - this denotes a reroll value.
 If the die rolls this value or less, then the die is rolled again.
 Thus, '1d6r3' will only return a result of 4, 5, or 6.
+If the given value is larger than the number of sides on the die, then it defaults to the sides - 1.

-***#** - this denotes a multiplier to the result of the dice roll.
-Note that this option is applied *after* the dice have been rolled, coming after any exploding or rerolling dice.
+**\*#** - this denotes a multiplier to the result of the dice roll.
+Note that this option is applied **after** the dice have been rolled, coming after any exploding or rerolling dice.
 Thus, '3d4 *10' will result in a range of 30 to 120, while '3d4 r1 *10' will result in a range of 20 to 120.